-You only need type ‘Fashion’ into the search bar on DailyArt Magazine and you will be met with numerous articles on the topic ranging from how fashion and art intersect, to the sculpture-like dresses of various designers.
-Furthermore, our writers have attempted to answer the age-old question of whether or not fashion is indeed an art.
+You only need type “Fashion” into the search bar on DailyArt Magazine and you will be met with numerous articles on the topic ranging from how fashion and art intersect, to the sculpture-like dresses of various designers.
+Furthermore, our writers have attempted to answer the age-old question of whether or not fashion is indeed a form of art.
 I think we all agree on the answer: YES.
 In that same line of thought, let’s check out how fashion designers and their creations mirror art throughout history.
 There is a place where fashion literally meets art, it is the famous Met Gala!

 It began in 1948 under the direction of fashion publicist Eleanor Lambert.
 Though it started as a more intimate occasion, it has now turned into one of the fashion world’s most sought-after invitations.
 Vogue’s Editor in Chief, Anna Wintour, took over running the event in 1995.
 She moved it to the first Monday in May and made it what it is today, the fashion event of the season.

-Vera Wang designed this amazing dress for the pop singer.
-It is printed with The Last Judgement fresco, one of the flag Renaissance masterpieces.
+Vera Wang designed this amazing dress for the pop singer Ariana Grande.
+The dress’ motif is the famous Last Judgement fresco by Michelangelo, one of the flag Renaissance artists.

 Selma Blair & Degas